California UPS Truck Accident Lawyers

 California is a “fault-based state,” which implies that the person who caused the accident is liable for the damages, including medical bills, lost wages, and other expenses associated with the accident.

-To set up your case for success, you and your UPS truck accident attorney must determine who caused the collision and establish their liability.
+To establish your case, you and your UPS truck accident attorney must determine who caused the collision and prove their liability.
 Once this step is done, you can pursue compensation through a personal injury claim against the responsible party’s insurance.
 If the UPS driver is found at fault, either the driver’s insurance or UPS’s insurance may cover your injuries.

 Most of the time, big courier companies hire smaller companies to do their transport work.
 In the event of an accident, the courier company may shift blame to the smaller trucking company they hired.
 Likewise, if an independent contractor is in an accident, a courier business may claim that the driver is not an employee.